• Skip to primary navigation

 Water bath

-• A water bath or bain-marie is a baking method where a dish of water is placed in the oven while baking.
+• Bake the cheesecakes in a water bath.
+A water bath or bain-marie is a baking method where a dish of water is placed in the oven while baking.
 The water helps keep the interior of the oven moist and for cheesecakes, this moisture helps prevent cracks in the cake.

 • For a typical 7 inches or 9 inches round cake, you can wrap the sides of your tin in foil and place it in a baking dish filled with water.
 Or you can place your springform pan in a slightly larger, empty baking tin and place both the tins in a water-filled baking dish.